elifesciences/builder/docs/osx.md

 ./update.sh --exclude virtualbox
 ```

-(--exclude virtualbox is for M* ARM-based macs, as virtualbox is non-existent outside x86 platforms)
+(`--exclude virtualbox` is for M* ARM-based macs, as virtualbox is non-functional outside x86 platforms.)

-You should now be able to run ./bldr commands
+You should now be able to run ./bldr commands.